ash1435/Aeriall2Map/README.md

 ```

 # Note
 Training on custom dataset requires the above shown image format for the dataloader to properly create the dataset for training.
+The input and target images should be of the same dimensions and must be attached to each other.